 The Antimalware Service Executable process can bring up many issues, like high CPU usage if the drivers of your device have become old or outdated.
 You can download the drivers manually, but this method is very time-consuming.
 So, it’s better to go for a better driver update tool like DriverEasy, which also has the feature of updating all the outdated device drivers in your computer system.
 So it is highly recommended to use DriverEasy to complete your work as soon as possible.

 Method #8 Delete The Directory Of Windows Defender

 According to many users, the Antimalware Service Executable problem can be solved by deleting the directory of Windows Defender.
 Windows Defender is an essential element of Windows.
-Removing it might lead you to other issues in your computer, so think twice before deleting the Windows Directory to solve your problem.
+Removing it might lead to other computer issues, so think twice before deleting the Windows Directory to solve your problem.
 However, you can create a backup of your files and System Restore Point before deleting the directory.
 It will help you to restore your computer if anything goes wrong in the process.
 Follow the steps to remove Windows Defender: